mithom/streamlabs_rpgGame/README.md

 Possible additions:
-ability to add gender, if gender
+ability to add gender, if gender is available, automatically adapt game to it (auto king/queen)